james-zafar/Static-Analysis-of-Smart-Contracts/README.md

 By default a list of opcodes will be produced, for alternative outputs replace `<arg>` with:

 'opcodes' for a full list of opcodes

 'branch' to produce the full branch structure

-'simple branch' to produce a simplified branch structure You may provide bytecode and address by using the variables "bytecode" and "address" respectively in Decode.java.
+'simple branch' to produce a simplified branch structure

+Bytecode and caller address may be provided using the variables "bytecode" and "address" respectively in src/main/java/decode/decodeBytes/Decode.java.